nygman/hscript/README.md

 1. Get started:
   * [Hola on Github](https://github.com/HolaAPI/HScript)
   * From [Unblocker settings page](http://client.hola.org/client_cgi/),
-    click: 'create a new rule (power users)'
+    click: 'Create a new rule (power users)'
     or click: 'View script...' on any of the site buttons
   * Search the web for "hscript" or "Hola script" + keywords
     e.g. Google: "Social sites hscript"